nawabahmadreshi/documentation/pages/features/deeplink-routing.md

 ## Retrieve deeplink params after initialization

-You can retrieve the deep link data at any time from the Branch singleton by calling one of the below methods.
+You can retrieve the deeplink data at any time from the Branch singleton by calling one of the below methods.

 #### Get current referring params